The most popular Japanese dish that uses

 Although sometimes the name ishiru and ishiri are used interchangeably, some sources stated that ishiru refers to the one made from squid innards.
 Meanwhile, ishiri is the sardines one.

-The most popular dish in this region is the ishiri kaiyaki, a squid dish grilled with fish sauce.
+The most popular dish in this region is the ishiri kaiyaki, a squid dish grilled with

 People also love using ishiri in many other dishes such as sashimi and asazuke pickles.
 Adding ishiri to those dishes may enhance the richness of the flavor without making it taste too much like sauce.